 RESEARCH STATEMENT

-Aesthetically my work is rooted in my lifelong exposure to the landscapes, people, and customs of the American South, and I am drawn to the unique vernacular language and tradition of storytelling that exists there.
-Both place and storytelling are fundamental contributors to the critical discourse about American national identity, and I often seek to combine these photographic interests with social science, literary, and historical research methodologies to create possibilities for thoughtful narratives which engage the complexities of identity and history.
+My photographic and creative research practice is rooted in my lifelong exposure to the landscapes, people, and customs of the American South, and I am drawn to the unique vernacular language and tradition of storytelling that exists there.
+Both place and storytelling are fundamental contributors to the critical discourse about American national identity, and I am interested in situating my photographs within Southern Gothic literary and visual tropes which have described the American South as a deeply flawed place in which alienated characters and dispossessed landscapes embody the madness, despair, and decay of Southern realities.
+By combining these interests with social science, literary, and historical research methodologies I seek to create possibilities for thoughtful photographic narratives which engage the complexities of identity and history and offer critique of broader cultural understandings.

 Recent and ongoing projects: What Has Been Will Be Again; The Circle; Hellbender